exercism/julia/concepts/kwdef/about.md

 [2] HumanStats(birthyear, height, mass, bmi) [...]
 ```

-and would require manually defining a keyword-based constructor.
+and would require manually defining a keyword-based constructor if you wanted one.

 ## When to use `Base.@kwdef`?